breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 };
 {% endhighlight %}

-Next we define the @int@ case.
+Next we define the `int` case.
 Let us extend this case to handle any integral type while we are at it.
-The @write@ function simply calls the appropriate private implementation function on the @formatter@ class.
+The `write` function simply calls the appropriate private implementation function on the `formatter` class.

 {% highlight c++ %}
 // Matches any integral type